Dans-labs/easy-lod/README.md

 ### Status

-This is an experimental DANS-labs project, and as such may change without a nottice or even disappear completely.
+This is an experimental DANS-labs project, and as such may change without a notice or even disappear completely.
 We do not advise to rely on it for any serious use (yet).
 Please drop a message to <marat.charlaganov@dans.knaw.nl> if you want to be notified about breaking changes.

 ### Usage